LooDaHu/ARORA_General_-Introduction/Welcome file.md

 > python3 manage.py makemigrations

 As you can see, there are two new files, 0001_initial.py and db.sqlite3.
-0001_initial.py is our blue print
+You can regrad 0001_initial.py as the blue print of the database. db.sqlite3 is the brande